GChristensen/torrent-add/README.md

 directories in uTorrent.
 Very useful, if you have uTorrent on a dedicated machine.

-There is couple of setting should be configured in uTorrent:
+There is a couple of setting should be configured in uTorrent:
 * 'Advanced' | 'Webu UI' | 'Enable Web UI'
 * 'Directories' | 'Put new downloads in' (the files will be downloaded into subdirectories of this folder)